Considerations for Uncertain Times

 For most businesses, thoughtful return-to-work policies and medical screening programs will help improve productivity while also protecting the health and well-being of employees and customers.

-When considering antibody tests or the use of medical screenings to help determine if employees can remain or return to the workplace, employers should seek counsel before enacting any new policies.
+When considering testing or the use of medical screenings to help determine if employees can remain or return to the workplace, employers should seek counsel before enacting any new policies.
 The failure to carefully and thoughtfully enact new screening policies could cause employers to run afoul of federal and state employment laws.

 Workplace Medical Screening: